Skip to content

 • Langfuse/callbacks give you the LLM-level view: exact prompts, completions, per-call token breakdown, cost.
 Useful for prompt engineering and model evaluation.

-Both run simultaneously. structlog is always on; callbacks activate only when you pass them.
+Both run simultaneously. structlog is always on; Langfuse activates only when you pass observe=True (or attach a handler yourself).

 Documentation © 2025-2026 Constantine Mirin, mirin.pro.
 Licensed under CC BY-ND 4.0.